 The survey mentioned was likely a river navigation chart created by Captain White.
 It’s probable that previous to the negotiations, George Gibbs and Edward Starling met with Captain White and copied his map as the base map for the treaty negotiations.
 There were very few detailed maps made of the Willamette Valley within this time period.
 The first maps were plat maps of the various towns being settled.
 In 1846 there was a plat map created for Salem, Oregon.
 Riverboat captains would have to make river navigation maps to show where the safe river channels were in this early period for their broader boats.
 Most rivers were subject to regular flooding and containing lots of woody debris in the main channels.
 For this reason, it was only safe to travel by canoe, until the woody debris, logs, and even rocks and boulders were dragged from or blasted from the river using dynamite, by settlers and river travel entrepreneurs.
 Once the rivers were cleared of debris, the steamers and barges could be used to transport agricultural products from the farms to Oregon City and its mills, and passengers would have safe passage up and down the rivers.
 Many steamers carried passengers and cargo.

 Following his early success in opening the majority of the Willamette to riverboat travel, Captain White piloted the sternwheelers Fenix and Canemah out of Canemah until 1856, when he became pilot of the Clinton.
-Many of the early steamboats were built at Canemah, and there was also a boat works at Milwaukee, Oregon.
+Many of the early steamboats were built at Canemah, and there was also a boat-construction works at Milwaukie, Oregon.

 White continued to operate the Forty-niner on the upper river until he took ill in 1869.
 In 1869 White traveled to San Francisco for a cure.
 He returned to Portland in 1870 where he died.
 Captain Len White remains one of the greatest steamboat captains in the annals of river travel in the Northwest.